Great Iowa Vacation Spots for Families

 Destinations

-Smack dab in America’s Heartland, Iowa vacation spots are a perfect location for a family getaway.
-Ideally located, Iowa offer various exciting, but less traveled vacation destinations that eliminate even the most distant relatives’ excuses.
+Ideally located, Iowa offers various exciting but less traveled vacation destinations that eliminate even the most distant relatives’ excuses.

-Des Moines – Visit the State Capital
+Des Moines and a Visit to the State Capital

 The growing Des Moines skyline will never completely shroud the Iowa State Capitol building.
 A glint of gold from the 23-karat leaf of the dome is visible for miles.
 But don’t assume you’ve seen it all from the outside.
 Entrance is free, so check out the magnificent interior; walk up the 298 steps to the top of the dome or marvel at the chandelier, made of 5,600 crystals, in the House Chamber.